otrack/cloud-computing-infrastructures/scaling/README.md

 A second approach is to *scale out* the system, that is to use *more machines* to run it.
 This is called *scaling horizontally* the service.
-In what follows, we will use Kubernetes to implements the second approach by running more Pdfmagic containers.
+In what follows, we will use Kubernetes to implement the second approach by running more Pdfmagic containers.

 Achieving this is possible with the notion of deployment.
 A template file named `deploy.yml` is available under the directory `pdfmagic`.